 The Whipple procedure isn't an option for the 40% of newly diagnosed patients whose tumors have spread (metastasized) beyond the pancreas.
 Only rarely is it an option for the 40% of patients with locally advanced disease that has spread to adjacent areas such as the superior mesenteric vein and artery, or for those whose tumors have spread to the body or tail of the pancreas.

 The Whipple procedure can take several hours to perform and requires great surgical skill and experience.
 The area around the pancreas is complex and surgeons often encounter patients who have a variation in the arrangement of blood vessels and ducts.

 After the Whipple procedure was introduced, many surgeons were reluctant to perform it because it had a high death rate.
-As recently as the 1970s, more than 15% of patients either died during the surgery or shortly thereafter.
+As recently as the 1970s, up to 25% of patients either died during the surgery or shortly thereafter.

 Since then, improvements in diagnosis, staging, surgical techniques, anesthesia, and postoperative care have reduced the short-term death rate to less than 4% in patients whose operation is performed at cancer centers by experienced surgeons.
 At some major centers, the reported death rate is less than 1%.
 But the rate may still be above 15% in patients who are treated at small hospitals or by less experienced surgeons.

 Because the Whipple procedure continues to be one of the most demanding and risky operations for surgeons and patients, the American Cancer Society says it's best to have the procedure done at a hospital that performs at least 15 to 20 pancreas surgeries per year.
 The organization also recommends choosing a surgeon who does many such operations.

 Immediately after the Whipple procedure, serious complications can affect many patients.
 One of the most common of these include the development of false channels (fistulas) and leakage from the site of the bowel reconnection.
 Other possible surgical complications include: